-A carbohydrate is a type of nutrient made up of sugar molecules linked together.
+A carbohydrate is a type of nutrient made up of sugar molecules linked together, says the Cleveland Clinic.
 Carbohydrates are found in a wide variety of foods that we eat every single day, from hamburger buns to cupcakes to oats to beans to carrots to apples.

 It is important to understand that the type of carbohydrates you choose to consume makes a very big difference in how it affects your health.
 As the American Heart Association explains, not all carbs are created equal.
 One type of carbohydrate that can be detrimental to your health is called a refined carbohydrate.

 Free Health Kit to Lower Your Risk of Diabetes

 If you have a health condition like prediabetes, staying away from refined carbohydrates is an important step in getting your health back on track.